 Jane Shared Her Dream with Her Family

 Jane showed her parents the bid I did for her that she and Stan couldn’t afford.
 She also showed pictures I’d drawn and details of designs she’d printed out online in her dream ring file.

 She asked her mom and dad for advice and how they had figured out their wedding rings.
 Jane’s mom loved their ring design and ended up chatting with relatives and telling Jane’s story.
 In the end about $3,000 was given as early wedding presents by various relatives and that helped make their custom ring dreams come true.

 It turns out that relatives had helped with Jane’s mom’s rings way back when.

 Wendy Changed Direction on Her Center Diamond, Alternate Stones

 Wendy knew that her engagement ring design was her priority over the diamond in the center.
 She and Walt couldn’t afford the diamond she wanted and the engagement ring design she wanted.
 They could do one or the other.

-I suggested we substitute Moissanites, for her three main “diamonds” to save money on the whole project.
+I suggested we substitute a Moissanite, for her main “diamond” to save money on the whole project.
 Moissanites are laboratory grown jewels with a similar hardness to diamonds and are very sparkly.
 We used diamonds for the small gems and Moissanites for the larger gems in her three stone designed ring.

-They do not tell their friends that they set Moissanites rather than diamonds.
+They do not tell their friends that they set a Moissanite rather than a diamond.
 These lab grown jewels sparkle very well.
 An approximately .75ct one costs about $350.00 and the 1/3carat each ones cost around $200.00 each.